-- 3.3.1 The FAA shall review the documentation to ensure that it is complete. - 3.3.2 After review, the FAA shall forward FAA Form 8000-4, Air Agency Certificate, and the repair station OpSpecs, with all applicable limitations to the AMO and AA within 5 business days via e-mail as a PDF attachment.
-The FAA shall also include a cover letter with instructions for an appropriate official at the AMO to sign and return a copy of the OpSpecs to the FAA and AA by e-mail as a PDF attachment.
+- 3.3.1 The FAA shall review the documentation to ensure that it is complete. - 3.3.2 After review, the FAA shall forward FAA Form 8000-4, Air Agency Certificate, and the repair station OpSpecs with all applicable limitations to the AMO and AA within 5 business days via email as a PDF attachment.
+The FAA shall also include a cover letter with instructions for an appropriate official at the AMO to sign and return a copy of the OpSpecs to the FAA and AA by email as a PDF attachment.

-NOTE: To ensure prompt attention to certification, renewal, and amendments/changes correspondence, the AMO (in addition to copying the FAA) should use the following organizational e-mail: 9-AVS-NYC-IFO@faa.gov or 9-AVS-LAX-IFO-MAG@faa.gov, as appropriate.
+NOTE: To ensure prompt attention to certification, renewal, and amendments/changes correspondence, the AMO (in addition to copying the FAA) should use the following organizational email: 9-AVS-NYC-IFO@faa.gov or 9-AVS-LAX-IFO-MAG@faa.gov, as appropriate.

 - 3.4 FAA Actions.
 The FAA shall retain a copy of the documents supporting the change in the certificate holder's IFO office file. - 3.5 AA Actions.
-The AA shall retain a copy of all the documents supporting the change in the AA's office file for a minimum period of 3 years and provide copies to the FAA on request. - 4.0 REVISIONS TO THE FAA SUPPLEMENT TO THE MOE. - 4.1 Revisions to an AMO's FAA Supplement that do not require submission of an 8310-3 do not need to be submitted to the AA before implementation.
-However, the revised copy of the FAA Supplement must be sent to the AA. - 4.2 AAActions.
-If the AA finds the nature of the changes do not meet the FAA Special Conditions, the AA shall reject the revision and advise the repair station as soon as possible in writing. - 5.0 REVOCATION, SUSPENSION, AND SURRENDER. - 5.1 The FAA may take action to revoke or suspend a 14 CFR part 145 certificate if the certificate becomes invalid under the conditions specified in the Agreement, Annex 2 of the Agreement, or applicable FAA regulations. - 5.2 In the event of a revocation or suspension of an approval for an AMO pursuant to Commission Regulation (EU) No 1321/2014 Annex II, the FAA shall investigate the effect of the revocation or suspension on the FAA certificate and take appropriate action.
+The AA shall retain a copy of all the documents supporting the change in the AA's office file for a minimum period of 3 years and provide copies to the FAA on request.

+4.0 REVISIONS TO THE FAA SUPPLEMENT TO THE MOE.

+- 4.1 Revisions to an AMO's FAA Supplement that do not require submission of FAA Form 8310-3 do not need to be submitted to the AA before implementation.
+However, the revised copy of the FAA Supplement must be sent to the AA. - 4.2 AA Actions.
+If the AA finds the nature of the changes do not meet the FAA Special Conditions, the AA shall reject the revision and advise the repair station as soon as possible in writing.

+5.0 REVOCATION, SUSPENSION, AND SURRENDER.

+5.1 The FAA may take action to revoke or suspend a 14 CFR part 145 certificate if the certificate becomes invalid under the conditions specified in the Agreement, Annex 2 of the Agreement, or applicable FAA regulations.

-- 5.3 Any FAA certificate action involving suspension or revocation shall be carried out by the FAA Coordinator (IFO) with certificate oversight responsibility in accordance with FAA regulations and procedures (i.e., the current editions of FAA Order 8900.1 and FAA Order 2150.3, FAA Compliance and Enforcement Program). - 5.4 The FAA shall notify the 14 CFR part 145 certificate holder in writing regarding any suspension or revocation action being proposed.
-The FAA shall also notify the appropriate AA of the action. - 5.5 When a repair station surrenders its 14 CFR part 145 certificate to the AA, the AA shall inform the FAA by e-mail to: 9-AVS-NYC-IFO@faa.gov or 9-AVS-LAX-IFO-MAG@faa.gov, as appropriate.
+- 5.2 In the event of a revocation or suspension of an approval for an AMO pursuant to Commission Regulation (EU) No 1321/2014 Annex II, the FAA shall investigate the effect of the revocation or suspension on the FAA certificate and take appropriate action. - 5.3 Any FAA certificate action involving suspension or revocation shall be carried out by the FAA Coordinator (IFO) with certificate oversight responsibility in accordance with FAA regulations and procedures (i.e., the current editions of FAA Order 8900.1 and FAA Order 2150.3, FAA Compliance and Enforcement Program). - 5.4 The FAA shall notify the 14 CFR part 145 certificate holder in writing regarding any suspension or revocation action being proposed.
+The FAA shall also notify the appropriate AA of the action. - 5.5 When a repair station surrenders its 14 CFR part 145 certificate to the AA, the AA shall inform the FAA by email to 9-AVS-NYC-IFO@faa.gov or 9-AVS-LAX-IFO-MAG@faa.gov, as appropriate.
 (Be sure to copy the EASA FS-designated Focal Point at: tca@easa.europa.eu.)
 The FAA Coordinator (IFO) shall confirm to the AA and EASA of the FAA's acceptance for cancellation of the 14 CFR part 145 certificate.
 The FAA IFO shall retain the certificate in its office file for that repair station.